AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 In two-stage coagulant addition experiments, each dosage of coagulant used in one-stage addition experiment was divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
 The goal of two-stage experiment was to find the optimal distribution between the first and second stream coagulant.
 The desirable situation was that most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant from the second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity effectively.

 **A T-connection as shown in Figure 3 was installed between the two coagulant pumps to help manage the amount of coagulant that was input into the system.
-The first pump would control the total amount of coagulant being put into the system through the left branch to the right branch.
-When the second coagulant pump was opened, it would control how much coagulant is used for the second dosage, draining directly from the left branch to the top branch so that a fixed dosage of the total amount of coagulant is used.
-This tests for the efficiency of two stage coagulant addition.
+The first pump controlled the total amount of coagulant being put into the system through the left branch to the right branch.
+When the second coagulant pump was opened, it controlled how much coagulant is used for the second dosage, draining directly from the left branch to the top branch.
+The T connection is a fundamental set-up for two stage coagulant addition.
 Coagulant flowed in through the left branch and was separated into two streams by the top and right branch.**

 ![connection](https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/IMG_2358.JPG)

     Figure 3：T-connection used in two-stage experiment to separate the two streams of coagulant.

-~~ Once ample data of the effluent turbidities of both one-stage and two-stage coagulant addition has accumulated, the particle removal efficiency of both one-stage and two-stage can be evaluated. ~~

 ![connection](https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/IMG_2358.JPG)